2025 FESTIVAL WORKSHOPS

 -

-You must purchase a ticket to the festival in addition to the workshop fee.
+You must purchase a ticket to the festival in addition to the workshop fee if applicable.
 Both must be purchased here online on the ticket tab.

 -

-Click on the "Buy Tickets" button and scroll down to the workshop you wish to attend and purchase ticket
+Click on the "Buy Tickets" button and scroll down to the workshop you wish to attend and purchase a ticket if there is a charge.

 -